Employer Branding

 What makes you unique as an employer?

 This is the crucial question in every workshop.
-Very few companies have singular advantages to offer.
-At this point, a bundle of topics usually crystallises that is attractive to employees as a whole.
-In the course of the discussion, the participants often describe a unique atmosphere that everyone is proud of.
-We use atmosphere and topic clusters as a basis for developing an employer branding campaign that appeals both cognitively and emotionally.
+Because very few companies have singular advantages to offer.
+At this point, a bundle of topics usually crystallizes that is very attractive to employees.
+We use atmosphere and topic clusters as the basis for developing an employer branding campaign that appeals cognitively and emotionally.

 Who are you looking for?